chipweinberger/flutter_blue_plus/README.md

 Flutter Blue Plus takes error handling very seriously.

 Every error returned by the native platform is checked and thrown as an exception where appropriate.
+See [Reference](#reference) for a list of throwable functions.

 **Streams:** At the time of writing, streams returned by Flutter Blue Plus never emit any errors and never close.
 There's no need to handle `onError` or `onDone` for  `stream.listen(...)`.

-**See the Reference section below for a complete list of throwing function.**

 ---